actionhero/actionhero/readme.markdown

 The actionHero API defines a single access point and accepts GET and POST input.
 You define "Actions" that handle the input, such as "userAdd" or "geoLocate".
 The actionHero API is NOT "RESTful", in that it does not use the normal http verbs (Get, Put, etc) and uses a single path/endpoint.
 This was chosen to make it as simple as possible for devices/users to access the functions, including low-level embedded devices which may have trouble with all the HTTP verbs.
 To see how simple it is to handle basic actions, this package comes with a basic Actions included.
 Look in `api/actions/`.
 You can also visit `http://{baseUrl}/{action}` or can configure your own router (based on the expressJS framework, which is included).

 ## Actions
 The meat of actionHero is the Action framework.
 Actions are the basic units of a request and work for HTTP and socket responses.
-The goal of an action is to set the `connection.response` and `connection.error` values which will be turned to the client.
+The goal of an action is to set the `connection.response` ( and `connection.error` when needed) values to build the response to the client

 Here's an example of a simple action which will return a random number to the client:

 	var action = {};